 How Are Insurance Agents Paid?

-Like real estate agents, insurance agents also make money through the commissions they get from selling insurance products.
+Insurance agents make money through commissions from selling insurance products like real estate agents.
 As mentioned, these commissions can vary greatly depending on the type of insurance they sell.

-Health insurance has somewhat similar commission rates as car and home policies, which range between 5% and 10% of the policy’s total first-year premiums.
+Health insurance commission rates are similar to car and home policies, ranging between 5% and 10% of the policy’s total first-year premiums.

 Other Ways Insurance Agents Make Money

-Apart from the commissions they receive, insurance agents also make money through basic salary and profit sharing.
+Apart from the commissions they receive, how do insurance agents make money through basic salary and profit sharing?

-Salaried insurance agents earn a pre-determined amount agreed upon with the insurer or their agency for the given year.
+Salaried insurance agents earn a pre-determined amount agreed upon with the insurer or agency for the year.
 However, their performance is still contingent on their ability to sell policies.

-These additional income streams provide insurance agents with opportunities to bolster their earnings beyond commission-based compensation.
+These additional income streams allow insurance agents to bolster their earnings beyond commission-based compensation.

 The Verdict

-So, who makes more money: real estate agent or insurance agent?
+So, who makes more money: an insurance agent vs real estate agent?
 Based on the explanations above, it’s easy to see that real estate agents generally have higher earning potential compared to insurance agents.

-With an average annual income of $94,031, real estate agents out-earn their counterparts in the insurance industry, whose average annual salary stands at $67,139.
+With an average annual income of $99,501, real estate agents out-earn their counterparts in the insurance industry, whose average annual salary is $67,139.

 Furthermore, real estate agents benefit from diverse revenue streams, including commissions from property sales, referral fees, podcast monetization, and training programs.